 The symptoms of withdrawal will last from four days to a week.
 You will quickly get through physical withdrawal, with those symptoms only lasting four or five days.
 If the drug has a psychological hold on you, those symptoms will likely feel better after a week.

-The toughest part of cocaine withdrawal is not its physical effects.
-For cocaine users, the toughest hurdles to overcome relate to psychological aspects of addiction.
-These will need to be worked through in therapy, possibly as part of a rehab program.
-Knowing how to detox from cocaine successfully includes knowing that you may need ongoing therapy.
+The most challenging part of the cocaine withdrawal timeline is not its physical effects.
+For most people, the most difficult hurdles to overcome are the psychological aspects of addiction.
+These can be managed through therapy as part of a rehab program.

-Serenity House Detox has two cozy, compassionate medically supervised detox facilities in Florida.
-These Fort Lauderdale and West Palm Beach locations are the perfect environment for overcoming cocaine addiction.
-If you or someone you love are ready to start the road to recovery from cocaine abuse, call Serenity House Detox at 866-294-5306.
-Detox is the first step into recovery.
-Call now to let your journey of healing begin.
+Serenity House Detox & Recovery Florida offers a cozy, compassionate, medically supervised detox facility in sunny Florida.
+Our detox location provides the perfect environment for overcoming cocaine addiction.
+If you or someone you love are ready to start the road to recovery from cocaine abuse, contact Serenity House Detox & Recovery at 866.294.5306.